-Dr. Gail Dines is President and CEO of Culture Reframed, and Professor Emerita of Sociology and Women's Studies Wheelock College, Boston.
+Dr. Gail Dines is Founder & President of Culture Reframed, and Professor Emerita of Sociology and Women's Studies Wheelock College, Boston.
 Having researched and written about the porn industry for over 20 years, Dr. Dines is internationally acclaimed as the leading expert on how pornography shapes our identities, culture, and sexuality.
 She is a consultant to government agencies in the US and abroad, including the UK, Norway, Iceland, and Canada.
 She is co-editor of the best-selling textbook Gender, Race and Class in Media.
 Her latest book, Pornland: How Porn Has Hijacked Our Sexuality, has been translated into five languages and adapted into a documentary film.
 Dr. Dines is a regular guest on television and radio, including shows on ABC, MSNBC, CNN, BBC, CBC, FOX, and National Public Radio.
 She has appeared in The New York Times, Time, Newsweek, The Guardian, Vogue, Marie Claire, and Cosmopolitan, and she writes for The Huffington Post.

 Rebecca Whisnant is professor and chair of the philosophy department at the University of Dayton, where she also served for eight years as director of the women's and gender studies program.
 She is co-editor (with Christine Stark) of “Not For Sale: Feminists Resisting Prostitution and Pornography” and (with Peggy DesAutels) of Global Feminist Ethics.
 Her recent articles on pornography include “Pornography, humiliation, and consent” and “But what about feminist porn?: Examining the work of Tristan Taormino.”
 She has also published articles on prostitution, rape, and the racial politics of feminism.
 She teaches courses on sexual ethics, feminist social theory, and feminist ethics.